 - Affiliate partners change programs and they may or may not tell you about it.
 That means you have to change the links to the new affiliate program or they will become defunct.

 - Many affiliate dashboards are confusing and require a degree to understand and navigate.
 We’re spoiled by Google Analytics/Search Console.
 Why can’t every affiliate have something similar?

-- When a reader clicks on your affiliate link and it clicks through to the mobile app instead of a browser, are you making that referral sale?
+- When a reader selects your affiliate link and it goes through to the mobile app instead of a browser, are you making that referral sale?
 With the majority of our readers viewing our posts via mobile it is something we should all be questioning our affiliate partners.

 The biggest change you will see in affiliate earnings will be when you start thinking strategically about your affiliate partnerships and links, rather than just tossing a link in whenever it seems convenient.

 Start acting like a business person who is in it for the long run and is confident in making strategic risks for increased gains.

 Gemma is the owner of a number of travel and lifestyle websites including Two Scots Abroad Travel Guides.
 Laura runs a portfolio of travel, food, and lifestyle sites.
 They both love to travel, drink wine, and increasing their website traffic through SEO!